The League’s History

 In 1999, the LWVUS and the LWV of Missouri filed an amicus brief in the U.S. Court of Appeals in Cook v.
 Gralike, challenging a Missouri law requiring the phrase “disregarded voters’ instruction on term limits” to appear on the ballot next to any candidate’s name who had not taken certain actions related to term limits.
 The law was struck down by the Appeals Court, both because it was a backdoor attempt to impose term limits and because it burdened the election process.
 The state LWV and the LWVUS subsequently filed amicus briefs with the Supreme Court while the case was considered on appeal.

 In 2007 and 2008, the League responded directly to congressional scandals that demonstrated a failure in the mechanisms that regulated ethics and lobbying.
 The League pushed Congress to enact lobbying reform measures to set fundraising limits on lobbyists and lobbying firms; change the gift, travel and employment relationships among Members of Congress, lobbyists and lobbying firms; and institute new and effective enforcement mechanisms.

 In 2008, the House passed new ethics procedures, including new ethics rules, disclosure requirements for campaign contributions “bundled” by lobbyists, and a new ethics enforcement process.
 The League also supported strengthening the investigative powers of the new Office of Congressional Ethics by providing access to subpoena power so investigators would be able to compel cooperation from outside entities and individuals, congressional staff and Members.

-In late 2010, the League and coalition partners sent a letter to the Speaker-designate urging him to preserve and strengthen House ethics rules and standards of conduct.
+In 2010 and again in 1012, the League and coalition partners sent a letter to the Speaker urging him to preserve and strengthen House ethics rules and standards of conduct.

 The League’s Position